 Recovery Testing can be described as a type of software testing where the non-functional testing processes are applied to the software application.
-The process is carried out to verify the response of the software or system and its ability to restore after a crash or hardware failure or other related problems.
+The process is carried out to verify the software’s response or system and its ability to restore after a crash or hardware failure or other related problems.
 It is the process of forced failure made to the software to check the recovery process is successful.
 Recovery testing is not a reliability testing that is made to identify the accurate point of failure initiates.
 Recovery testing is done under controlled conditions by simulating failure holes and identify the real cause of failures.
-The main aim of this testing is to ensure that any data is not affected, lost or corrupted done under service level agreements.
-It also validates if the application can go on to uphold its actions as estimated without any breakage to the integral parts of the software application.
+This testing aims to ensure that any data is not affected, lost, or corrupted under service level agreements.
+It also validates if the application can uphold its actions as estimated without any breakage to the software application’s integral parts.

 How does Recovery Testing Work?

 Recovery testing should be performed under controlled conditions.
 The test base should be created and deployed to the working environment with a slight change made to the internet protocols, interfacing devices, address of the firewall, hardware, and software connected and installed as close to the original values.
 This testing should be done completely from end to end to have a perfect result even though it is time-consuming and costly.